apache/spark/docs/sparkr.md

 [dplyr](https://github.com/hadley/dplyr)) but on large datasets.
 SparkR also supports distributed machine learning using MLlib.

-# SparkR DataFrames
+# SparkDataFrame

-A DataFrame is a distributed collection of data organized into named columns.
+A SparkDataFrame is a distributed collection of data organized into named columns.
 It is conceptually equivalent to a table in a relational database or a data frame in R, but with richer optimizations under the hood.
-DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing local R data frames.
+SparkDataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing local R data frames.

 All of the examples on this page use sample data included in R or the Spark distribution and can be run using the `./bin/sparkR` shell.

-## Starting Up: SparkContext, SQLContext
+## Starting Up: SparkSession

 <div data-lang="r"  markdown="1">
-The entry point into SparkR is the `SparkContext` which connects your R program to a Spark cluster.
+The entry point into SparkR is the `SparkSession` which connects your R program to a Spark cluster.
-You can create a `SparkContext` using `sparkR.init` and pass in options such as the application name , any spark packages depended on, etc. Further, to work with DataFrames we will need a `SQLContext`, which can be created from the  SparkContext.
-If you are working from the `sparkR` shell, the `SQLContext` and `SparkContext` should already be created for you, and you would not need to call `sparkR.init`.
+You can create a `SparkSession` using `sparkR.session` and pass in options such as the application name, any spark packages depended on, etc. Further, you can also work with SparkDataFrames via `SparkSession`.
+If you are working from the `sparkR` shell, the `SparkSession` should already be created for you, and you would not need to call `sparkR.session`.

 <div data-lang="r" markdown="1">
 {% highlight r %}
-sc <- sparkR.init()
-sqlContext <- sparkRSQL.init(sc)
+sparkR.session()
 {% endhighlight %}
 </div>